Global-Health-Engineering/ethord/README.md

 <td style="text-align:left;">

-A unique identifier assigned to each project.
+A unique identifier for each project, represented as a numerical value.
 </td>

 </tr>